MELAdoc label printer for sterilisation packaging

-With the MELAdoc label printer you can quickly and safely label sterilised material.
+With the MELAdoc label printer you can quickly and safely label sterilised materials.
 The labels contain information about sterilisation date, expiration date, operator and batch number.

-- A roll of 750 labels is included with the printer.
+- A roll of 750 labels is included in the delivery.

 The MELAdoc label printer simplifies the identification and release documentation of sterile-packed instruments and textiles and enables the traceability of the batch: by specifying the sterilisation date, batch number, the name of the person who authorised the release of the instrument and the steriliser used; sterilised instruments can be easily assigned according to patient and batch number.
 Use the MELAdoc label printer in conjunction with documentation sheets (e.g. MELAdoc documentation sheets).